-It is always a challenging time in one's life when the care of a parent needs to be turned over to a nursing home.
+It is always challenging when the care of a parent needs to be turned over to a nursing home.
 Finding the right environment and trustworthy staff that fits within budget constraints can be a difficult process.
 Many elderly parents will protest the action, which makes it even more difficult.
-We always hope we have made a sound choice.
-There are signs that you can look for that can indicate possible abuse or neglect.
+We always hope that we have made a sound choice; however, sometimes, our loved ones become victims of abuse or neglect.

-The elderly residents of nursing homes are often incapable, or unwilling, to voice complaints.
+The elderly residents of nursing homes are often incapable or unwilling to voice complaints.
 They may be afraid of repercussions or they may be suffering from conditions that make them unable to communicate about the situation.
 The signs of physical abuse are normally visible in the form of bruises, wounds, abrasions or bloodstains.
-If you observe untended wounds, sudden changes in weight, improper hygiene, torn clothing or bedding or any other indicator that all is not well, you should report them to the management and insist upon an explanation.
+If you observe untended wounds, sudden changes in weight, improper hygiene, torn clothing or bedding or any other indicator that all is not well, you should report them to management and insist upon an explanation.